Coast Guard medevacs man 145 miles southwest of Key West

 |0

-This work, Coast Guard medevacs man 145 miles southwest of Key West [Image 1 of 3], is free of known copyright restrictions under U.S. copyright law.
+This work, Coast Guard medevacs man 145 miles southwest of Key West, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT